 Whose Crisis?: The global COVID-19 crisis from the perspective of communities in Africa

 Whose Crisis? is a AHRC-GCRF project.
-The AHRC – Urgency Grants pilot programme recognising the fast-moving nature of many of the challenges facing low or middle income countries (LMICs).
+The AHRC – Urgency Grants pilot programme recognises the fast-moving nature of many of the challenges facing low or middle income countries (LMICs).
 The AHRC has launched this scheme to provide an accelerated funding outlet for urgent arts and humanities research priorities.
-This project will run for 12 months, from September 2020 to August 2021, with a total funding of £150,000.
+This project has run for 12 months, from September 2020 to August 2021, with a total funding of £150,000.
+An Impact Acceleration Award (ESRC) followed (2021-2022) to further support the initiative.

-We are part of the Sustainable Futures in Africa network
+We are part of the Sustainable Futures Global

 Project Deliverables

-This initiative will support interconnectivity, a plurality of perspectives, and a more balanced response to COVID-19, as well as inform related global health issues.
+This initiative supported interconnectivity, a plurality of perspectives, and a more balanced response to COVID-19, as well as informed related global health issues.
 The main outputs are the documentations of the experience of COVID-19 at community and household level from communities across sub-Saharan Africa.
-Within that, digital artefacts will vary from audio narratives to written accounts and stories, to images, performances, songs, and materials brought together in:
+Within that, digital artefacts varied from audio narratives to written accounts and stories, to images, performances, songs, and materials brought together in:

 1